scr34m/proof/README.md

 launchctl list
 ```

-For notifications the terminal-notifier is required:
+For macOS notifications the terminal-notifier is required:

 ```
 brew install terminal-notifier